patchker/BiuroPodrozy/README.md

 <b>Travel Guides and Tips</b>: Access to extensive travel guides and tips to help users prepare for their trips.

 <h3>Tech Stack</h3>
-This project is developed using PHP, JavaScript, CSS (Styled Components), and HTML5 for the front-end.
+This project is developed using PHP, JavaScript, CSS, and HTML5 for the front-end.